callmeufu/prison_environmental_justice/pm25_air_pollution/README.md

+# Documentation for development of Prison PM2.5 Air Pollution Dataset

 ## Prison data
 1. We obtain information on the boundaries of 1,593 prisons in the contiguous U.S. from the dataset [state_fed_prisons.csv](../prison_datasets/state_fed_prisons.csv) developed by Ovienmhada et al 2024 and located in this repository.